-- 82. The Attorney General stated in her petition, paragraph 210: "By Reconciling merchants' payments against a made-up, inflated Specified Percentage number that bore no relation to the Daily Amount actually negotiated by the Parties, Yellowstone, Delta bridge, and their Funders made it virtually impossible for merchants to qualify for any Reconciliation refund.
-As one merchant explained, "I cannot imagine that [my business] would have taken advantage of this reconciliation process, since reconciling [my business's] payments based on this 15% 'Specified Percentage' likely would have caused its payment amount not to decrease but to increase." - 83.
+- 83. The contract further discarded any notion of payments tied to revenue with the automatic ACH-debit of the fixed daily payment. - 84.
+The Attorney General stated in her petition, paragraph 210: "By Reconciling merchants' payments against a made-up, inflated Specified Percentage number that bore no relation to the Daily Amount actually negotiated by the Parties, Yellowstone, Delta bridge, and their Funders made it virtually impossible for merchants to qualify for any Reconciliation refund.
+As one merchant explained, "I cannot imagine that [my business] would have taken advantage of this reconciliation process, since reconciling [my business's] payments based on this 15% 'Specified Percentage' likely would have caused its payment amount not to decrease but to increase." - 85.
 Attorney General's Memorandum of Law: